Visa-L1.com

 Placing on the timeline: optimal filing windows

-• Intentional late window (years 3-4): for businesses needing extra time after a slow start — still completely fine within the 7-year ceiling, as long as the delay is strategic rather than procrastination.
+• Intentional late window (years 3-4): for businesses needing extra time after a slow start — still completely within the 7-year ceiling, as long as the delay is strategic rather than procrastination.

-Useful anchor point: your first L-1A extension is a natural review — an extension that passes smoothly with thick evidence is a signal that all four pillars are maturing on schedule for I-140 within the next 6-12 months.
+Useful anchor point: your first L-1A extension is a natural review — an extension that passes smoothly with thick evidence is a signal that all four pillars are maturing on schedule for I-140 filing within the next 6-12 months.

-Situations requiring schedule adjustments
+Situations requiring schedule adjustment

 Frequently asked questions